Walk the Line: A mid-summer check of your irrigation system

 • Servicing your refrigerated air conditioner by performing general maintenance such as replacing or cleaning air filters can lower energy consumption by up to 15%.
 Add a calendar reminder for the first day of spring to check your air conditioner’s evaporator coil.
 This should be cleaned annually to ensure the system is performing optimally.

-• Cooling your home with ceiling fans will allow you to comfortably raise your thermostat 4 about degrees.
+• Cooling your home with ceiling fans will allow you to comfortably raise your thermostat about 4 degrees.
 In the summer, fans should turn counterclockwise so air pushes downward, circulating the cooler air in the room and making the home feel cooler.
 Make sure to turn off ceiling fans when house is empty.

 • Window treatments or coverings such as blinds, shades and films can help reduce the heat when temperatures rise.
 Close blinds and curtains on the East, West and South sides when nobody is home to keep the sun from heating up the house.